2 Year Waiting Period … 2 year waiting period … 2 year waiting period

 We want to stress that Colonial Penn Life Insurance is not a shady operation.
 This is a major insurance company with an A.M.
-Best rating of A-, which is pretty good.
-What we want to impress on people is that if your life insurance policy is providing less than what you need, then you are paying more than you should.
+Best rating of A-, which is fantastic.
+What we want to impress on people is that if your life insurance policy is providing less than what you need, then you possibly could be paying more than you should.

 Final Expense or Burial Insurance is an Emotional Issue for Many Older People